DEC MICA: Legacy

 When PRISM and MICA were cancelled, Dave Cutler left Digital for Microsoft, where he was put in charge of the development of what became known as Windows NT.
 Cutler's architecture for NT was heavily inspired by many aspects of MICA.
 In addition to the implementation of multiple operating system APIs on top of a common kernel (Win32, OS/2 and POSIX in NT's case) MICA and NT shared the separation of the kernel from the executive, the use of an Object Manager as the abstraction for interfacing with operating system data structures, and support for multithreading and symmetric multiprocessing.

 After the cancellation of PRISM, Digital began a project to produce a faster VAX implementation which could run VMS and provide comparable performance to its DECstation line of Unix systems.
 When these attempts failed, the design group concluded that VMS itself could be ported to a PRISM-like architecture.
 This led to the DEC Alpha architecture, and the Alpha port of VMS.

 The PRISM ULTRIX project was followed by a new project at DECwest named OZIX, which was intended to create a high-end alternative to ULTRIX and OSF/1 for the commercial computing market — traditionally dominated by VMS and IBM's mainframe and midrange systems.
 OZIX was targeted at both MIPS and Alpha hardware, and contained various features to provide superior availability, security and ease of management compared with other Unix variants.
 OZIX was ultimately canceled, but some features were carried over to OSF/1 — in particular the OZIX filesystem was the basis of DEC's AdvFS filesystem.
+DEC also investigated the feasibility of hosting OpenVMS on top of the Mach 3 kernel, and created a proof of concept with a subset of VMS' features.

 In a 2023 interview, Dave Cutler said of the project: "MICA was wildly ambitious, ... at the level of ambition of Multics.
 If we had ever built it, probably no one would have ever bought it, but it had a lot of good ideas in it."